Language selection

 • Canada is a significant global producer of PGMs, ranking third in palladium production and fourth in platinum production.

-• Canada’s PGM mine production was approximately 700,000 troy ounces of PGMs in 2021 and is concentrated in Ontario, Quebec and Manitoba.
+• Canada’s PGMs mine production was approximately 710,000 troy ounces in 2022 and is concentrated in Ontario, Quebec and Manitoba.

-• Recycling of materials made with PGMs accounts for 28% of the global supply.
+• Recycling accounts for a notable portion of the global supply of PGMs.

 Learn more about platinum group metals